gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.InGameExt.md

 ## InGameExt.GetUnityToSimulation(this InGame) Method

-(Cross-Game compatible) Get's the UnityToSimulation for this game
+Get's the UnityToSimulation for this game

 ```csharp
 public static Assets.Scripts.Unity.Bridge.UnityToSimulation GetUnityToSimulation(this Assets.Scripts.Unity.UI_New.InGame.InGame inGame);